gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

       for which a body must be created or a library unit body for which subunits must be created for the body stubs declared in this body.
       The file name may contain the path information.
-      If the name does not follow GNAT file naming conventions and a set of seitches does not contain a project file that defines naming conventions, the name of the body file must be provided
+      If the name does not follow GNAT file naming conventions and the set of switches does not contain a project file that defines naming conventions, the name of the body file must be provided
       explicitly as the value of the :switch:`-o{body-name}` option.